patriziotufarolo/BluetoothProximitySensor/Documentation.md

 - *public StartCommandResult OnStartCommand(Android.Content.Intent intent, [GeneratedEnum] Android.App.StartCommandFlags flags, int startId)*

     This method is executed when the service gets started.
-If the service can read a device address in the settings, and the bluetooth adapter is enabled, the connect thread is executed toward the specified device.
+If the service can read a device address in the settings, and the Bluetooth adapter is enabled, the connect thread is executed toward the specified device.

 - *public bool StopService(Android.Content.Intent intent)*

     This method is executed when the service has to be stopped.
-It closes all the sockets and kill the threads, then ensure that the bluetooth adapter is not trying to discover devices bringing it in idle state.
+It closes all the sockets and kill the threads, then ensure that the Bluetooth adapter is not trying to discover devices bringing it in idle state.

 - *public void OnDestroy()*